paulfryer/ibkr/docs/CLEAN-API.md

 ✅ **Well-documented** - Extensive examples and guides ✅ **Testable** - Full mock support for CI/CD and local development

-**Start building with the Clean API today for the best Interactive Brokers development experience!**
+**Start building with the IBKR SDK today for the best Interactive Brokers development experience!**